 Expansion of the NLMFF Science Program

 In 1998, the NLM Family Foundation began hosting a series of symposia in which invited professionals from various backgrounds and areas of expertise would convene to present their current work or research and discuss novel ideas for the advancement of autism research and treatment.
 Participating professionals have varied from neuroimaging researchers, neurologists, and pediatricians to special educators, psychiatrists, and speech and language pathologists.
 The purpose of these symposia is to develop networks of people who can contribute to achieving the aims of the Foundation.
 NLM Family Foundation symposia (“Boston Clubs”) are meant to stimulate the creative exchange of ideas that will enrich the field of autism research, education and service delivery.
-Importantly, they introduce influential thinkers in a format conducive to the development of productive relationships that will lead to positive changes in the lives of individuals with autism and their families.
+Importantly, they introduce influential thinkers in a format conducive to the development of productive relationships that will lead to positive changes in the lives of individuals on the spectrum and their families.

 As the Foundation grew over the years and more resources were allocated to the science program established by H. Eric Cushing, the leadership of the scientific program was passed in 2001 to Clarence Schutt, Ph.D., then a Professor of Chemistry at Princeton University.
 Several years later, in 2006, the Foundation moved its headquarters to its present site in Wellesley Hills, Massachusetts, which provided a much larger office and conference space that could accommodate a growing grantmaking program and frequent scientific symposia and think tanks.
 In 2008, Dr. Schutt assumed the role of Director and Chief Scientific Officer, and focused his efforts on approaching autism from a fundamental scientific perspective and grounding the NLMFF Science Program in the basic biomedical sciences.
 Dr. Schutt’s Directorship resulted in an increased emphasis on multi-institutional Program Projects and training the next generation of autism researchers through Career Development Awards and Post-Doctoral Fellowships.